taplytics/Taplytics-Android-SDK/FAQ/FAQ.md

 ![image](rejected.jpg)

-Its nothing to worry about, at all.
+It's nothing to worry about, at all.

 Taplytics has two different networking options -- Retrofit+OkHttp, or Volley.